The most important feature of AEO & GEO tools in 2026

 |---|---|---|---|---|

-| Starting price | $69/mo | ~€85–90/mo | $250/mo | $99/mo |
+| Starting price | $69/mo | $95/mo | $250/mo | $99/mo |

-| API on all plans | Yes | Enterprise only | Enterprise only | Enterprise only |
+| API on all plans | Yes | Advanced+ ($495) | Enterprise only | Enterprise only |

-| MCP server | Yes, all plans | No | Coming soon | No |
+| MCP server | Yes, all plans | Yes, all plans | Coming soon | No |

-| AI engines tracked | 7+ (all plans) | Multiple | Multiple | 1 (Starter) |
+| Model Providers tracked | 7 (all plans) | 3 of 7 (base) | 4 of 9 (Core) | 1 (Starter) |

 | Free tier / trial | 1,000 free credits | Free trial | No | No |

-| Unlimited users | Yes | No | No | No |
+| Unlimited users | Yes | Yes | 5 on Core | Yes |

-| Unlimited brands | Yes | Plan-dependent | No | No |
+| Unlimited brands | Yes | Plan-dependent | 1 on Core | 1 on Starter |

 The AEO market is going to keep consolidating.
 Tools that don’t offer programmatic access will either add it or lose customers to tools that do.
-But this isn’t really about any specific tool — it’s about a principle.
+But this isn’t really about any specific tool.
+It’s about a principle.
 Your data should be yours to use however you want.
 Your workflows shouldn’t be constrained by what your vendor chose to build.
 And in a world where agents can do real work on your behalf, the tools that make themselves programmable are the ones worth paying for.

 Stop paying for data you can only access through a dashboard.

 Want to try Bourd?
-Start free at bourd.dev — 1,000 credits, no credit card required.
+Start free at bourd.dev.
+1,000 credits, no credit card required.

 Founder @ Bourd